zhouyl/flowblade/docs/components/feedback/banner.md

 # Banner

 Sticky banner component for announcements, marketing messages, and notifications fixed to the top or bottom of the page.
 Banner provides a flexible way to display sticky banners.
+Perfect for system announcements, promotional messages, and important notifications.

 ## Basic Usage